The Gospel in Philippians: Key Bible Verses & Commentary

 The-Gospel-in-Philippians.jpg

-Lord’s Library editors created this introductory guide to the Gospel in Philippians to showcase how the Scriptures reveal salvation by grace through faith in Philippians.
+Lord’s Library editors created this introductory guide to the Gospel in Philippians to showcase how the Scriptures reveal salvation by grace through faith.

 Authored by the Apostle Paul, the Epistle to the Philippians showcases what joy in the Lord Jesus Christ looks like, while also highlighting the importance of the Gospel in Christian life.
 Despite writing from a Roman prison, Paul radiates hope, demonstrating how the Gospel transcends human circumstance and brings contentment through peace in Christ.
 Philippians highlights the essence of salvation by grace through faith in the finished work of Christ on the Cross.